chrfrantz/IG-Parser/README.md

   * the specification of the canvas dimensions (this is useful to customize the size to your needs and graph scale -- a future feature will be to automate the scaling)

 By clicking on 'Generate visual output', the input information is parsed and the statement tree structure displayed.

+The generated tree structure can further be exported as an image.

 ### Usage considerations